I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 The bridge was constructed along with the station itself and trains head South East towards Kent.
 In 1987, the pleasure boat, The Marchioness, collided with a dredger by Cannon Street Railway Bridge and sank, resulting in the loss of 51 lives.
 As a result of the disaster, the Thames Lifeboat Service was established.

-London tour guides joke that if you see anyone on Southwark Bridge it's because they are lost.
-It is indeed the quietest bridge in London, generally used by coach drivers to drop off and pick up groups from Shakespeare's Globe or the Tate Modern which are both nearby.
+Also known as the "Lonely Bridge," London tour guides joke that if you see anyone on Southwark Bridge, it's because they are lost.
+It is indeed the quietest bridge in Central London, generally used by coach drivers to drop off and pick up groups from Shakespeare's Globe or the Tate Modern which are both nearby.
 Although now long gone, the very first self-service petrol station in the world opened at the south end of Southwark Bridge in 1961.

 The bridge opened in 1921, replacing a previous Rennie bridge that stood on the spot and was originally a toll bridge.
-It was the largest cast iron bridge ever built, and Dickens mentions the old bridge in "Little Dorrit", partly set in Southwark's Marshalsea Prison, in which the toll is one penny.
-It is also referred to at the start of "Our Mutual Friend".
+It was the largest cast iron bridge ever built, and Dickens mentions the old bridge in "Little Dorrit," partly set in Southwark's Marshalsea Prison, in which the toll is one penny.
+It is also referred to at the start of "Our Mutual Friend."
 Buskers often perform in the tunnel beneath the bridge, which is part of the walk along the South Bank.
 Southwark Bridge, as its name suggests, connects the borough of Southwark to the City of London.
+It is the only bridge in London with its original gasholders.

 London's newest bridge, the Millennium Bridge links St Paul's in the city to the Tate Modern, formerly the Bankside Power Station.
-Designed by Norman Foster, it was the first new bridge built across the Thames for over 100 years as opposed to a replacement bridge, (Tower Bridge being the last).
+Designed by Norman Foster, it was the first new bridge (rather than a replacement) to be built across the Thames for over 100 years, (Tower Bridge being the last).

 Blackfriars Railway Bridge